 All interventions are monitored for impact and outcomes.

 - How will our child and young person be involved in the decisions about their learning?

-At the beginning of each new topic children are involved in discussions as to what they would like to learn and, in literacy and Numeracy lessons are involved in self assessment against differentiated targets set by teachers.
+At the beginning of each new topic children are involved in discussions as to what they would like to learn and, in English and Maths lessons are involved in self assessment against differentiated targets set by teachers.
 They respond to marking and are given opportunities to discuss their work with their teacher.

 Children who are on the SEN Register at SEN Support level are involved in reviewing and setting targets for their Pupil Passport.
 Pupil Passports are reviewed and written termly.
 They include a photograph of the pupil and record the pupil's ideas about what they are good at and what they would like help with.
 Pupil Passports are made available to all adults working with specific children.
 Pupils can be invited to review meetings with parents if they wish.

 Children are involved in setting and reviewing their targets each term with their teacher.
 They have the opportunity to discuss what they feel they are good at and which areas they need support in.

 - How will we be involved in the decisions about the learning of our children and young people?